fcrownarisk/Neuron/README.md

-Declare three module based on a Visuable Spherecial Coordinate can be regarded as a dot .
+Declare three module based on a Visuable Spherecial Coordinate based on XYZ-axis can be regarded as a dot .

 the usage of CPU and GPU are 0 % in reality world

 WE attach a init function such as sigmoid method

     1 / 1 + Math.exp(-1)

-and it seems like the diagram of arcsin(x)
+seems like the diagram of arcsin(x)

 To activate the whole neuron

     x^7 + a * x^3 + b * x^2 + c * x + 1 = 0

-WE suppose to be a statement: a = w1, b = w2 , c = w3
+WE suppose to be such a statement: a = w1, b = w2 , c = w3

 So that we could activate the entire neural network by typing